eric3dp/MimicsScripts/readme.md

 # MimicsScripts
 This repository contains my Python scripts for automating tasks within Materialise Mimics and 3-matic.
 These scripts streamline repetitive processes and introduce greater consistency to my process.
-## Caveats
-I'm a "fake" programmer, so an unhealthy amount of this code was written by LLMs.
-It lacks good error checking and documentation.
-It's also built very specifically for my personal use.
-They are provided as-is with no guarantees or formal support.

 ## Scripts Overview
 ### 3-Matic
 - **`boolean_union.py`** - Boolean union that keeps original copies and hides them in the trash folder